Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Training, testing and evaluation (SQ4)

 \begin{itemize} \item \textbf{Functional suitability}.
 The focus on functional suitability lies on the degree to which the interaction with the agent provides accurate responses with the required level of precision, as well as the degree to which these responses facilitate the achievement of users' goals and the tasks exposed by the agent.
-Regarding \textit{functional correctness}, the most common term in literature is \textit{effectiveness}.
-Casas et al. \cite{Casas2020-ci} differentiate between \textit{functional effectiveness}, which includes objective measures like command interpretation accuracy and speech synthesis and generation performance, and \textit{human effectiveness}, which relates to the human similarity footing dimension described in Section \ref{subsec:f4}.
-Milne-Ives et al. \cite{Milne-Ives2020-zl} identify the process of service delivery as a general quality characteristic involving both task and communication correctness.
-Therefore, whether explicitly separated or not, the accuracy and correctness of the conversational process is a relevant quality sub-characteristic.
-Regarding \textit{functional appropriateness}, relevancy of content or \textit{content evaluation} is the most mentioned quality characteristic.
-As defined by Kocaballi et al. \cite{Kocaballi2019-my}, personalized content adaptation (e.g., topic suitability and verbal HCI features) is evaluated to achieve appropriateness in terms of users' goals achievement to match each user's specific needs.
+Regarding \textit{functional correctness}, the most common term in literature is \textit{effectiveness} \cite{Milne-Ives2020-zl, Casas2020-ci, Radziwill2017-ws, Ren_2019, Guerino2020-vc}.
+Casas et al. \cite{Casas2020-ci} differentiate between \textit{functional effectiveness}, which includes objective measures like command interpretation accuracy and speech synthesis and generation performance \cite{Coniam_2014}, and \textit{human effectiveness}, which relates to the human similarity footing dimension as described in Section \ref{subsec:f4} and for which the Turing test has been historically a standard reference for its evaluation \cite{Saygin_2000}, despite recent concerns regarding the relevance of the human effectiveness when interacting with chatbots \cite{Casas2020-ci}.
+Regarding \textit{functional appropriateness}, relevancy of content or \textit{content evaluation} is the most mentioned quality characteristic \cite{Kocaballi2019-my, Maroengsit2019-by, Dsouza2019-px}.
+As defined by Kocaballi et al. \cite{Kocaballi2019-my}, personalized content adaptation (e.g., topic suitability and verbal HCI features) is evaluated to achieve appropriateness in terms of users' goals achievement to match each user's specific needs \cite{Levin2006}.
 Milne-Ives et al. \cite{Milne-Ives2020-zl} specifically refer to \textit{appropriateness} of content and the generated responses, and it is reported as one of the most frequently used in the evaluation of conversational agents.